awlondon/d9l294il0oqy-dqr3/docs/archive/07_training_and_media/Franchise_Hiring_Training_Playbook_Intro.md

 - Keep children **safe and engaged**.
 - Keep adults **welcomed and productive**.
-- Run the café and facility with **professional, repeatable operations**.
+- Run the cafe and facility with **professional, repeatable operations**.

 ### 2.2 Core Roles